 The Master of Business Administration (MBA) program helps you harness the power behind proven management strategies and adapt them to the boardroom.
-Get your questions answered about how University of Phoenix helps you lead by strengthening your business knowledge and sharpening decision-making with courses like Operations Management, Strategic Planning & Implementation, and more.
+Earn your MBA online — or on campus, where available — and learn how University of Phoenix can help you strengthen your business knowledge and critical decision-making skills to lead your organization.

 When you need graduate-level college credit for continuing education or professional development requirements, consider enrolling in an individual course.
 Many of the same courses offered in our degree programs are also available for individual enrollment.
 It's a great way to "test-drive" the University, and get all the same services and support we offer in our degree programs.

 From finding the right college to finding time for your other work and family responsibilities - we know you have a lot on your mind.
 That's why we offer the tools you need to better understand your financial commitment and the Finance Advisors who can help you understand your options.

 Knowing your cost commitment up-front can help you successfully plan for your degree program.

 |Tuition (per credit) for 100/200-level courses|